marcus-crane/utf9k/blog/2025-09-20-small-tweaks.md

 About 2 weeks ago, I found myself approaching the crossing from a distance and was lucky enough to see ~20 people confidently cross the street with the now-repaired crossing light.

-Just the other day, I saw an entire school year[^1] crossing.
+Just the other day, I saw an entire school year[^1] crossing the street.
 Mind you, they were going in the opposite direction but I have no idea if they returned later that day and experienced the benefits of a functional traffic light.

 In some ways, I feel like that brief 5 minute form submission has probably been one of the most impactful things I've ever done but then I say this just because it's a tangible change that I was lucky enough to see the outcome of.

-[^1]: The groups were staggered but there was about 8 groups of kids led by teachers so presumably an entire school year was doing a city trip
+[^1]: There was about 8 groups of kids led by teachers so presumably an entire school year was doing a city trip